-According to a recent study, eating too much fast food, and not enough fruits and vegetables, can make it more difficult for women to become pregnant.
+According to a study, eating too much fast food, and not enough fruits and vegetables, can make it more difficult for women to become pregnant.

 Story via Womens’ Health Team, Cleveland Clinic

 A recent study has found babies who have solid foods introduced earlier sleep an average of 16 minutes longer per night than those who are not fed solids.
 Experts say not to feed babies solid foods before 4 months.
 See the full article by Laurel Ives for specific food recommendations.

 Researchers at Stony Brook University in New York conducted a study involving stress and fertility treatment success.